raacampbell/notBoxPlot/README.md

 * Examples are now in separate files and doc text is neater
 * User can now optionally do `notBoxPlot(y,'jitter',0.5)` instead of `notBoxPlot(y,[],'jitter',0.5)`

+**v1.2 (28-08-16)**

+* Add median to plots
+* Select SEM or t-interval from command line
+* Return stats as second output
+* Move to parameter/value pairs by default and warn user if they aren't doing this.
+* Add unit tests.